sapiensoup/sapiensoup.com/_posts/2016-11-03-what-zika-is-and-how-to-avoid-it.md

 * Avoid traveling to areas with wide spread transmission.
 At the moment most of South America, Mexico, USA – in particular Florida, Thailand and the Philippines, for weekly updates check the website of the [ECDC][28]
 * Don't have unprotected sex with someone recently back from one of these areas, or make sure that person has tested negative for Zika
 * Plan your next summer holidays away from the areas likely to get Zika next summer, this includes most of southern Europe – the mountains are a great alternative

+# Part 4: What’s the future of the Zika virus?

 Research on Zika has taken off and fortunately funding has increased to meet the demands set by this new epidemic.
 This can be seen by the number of publications found on PubMed: since the first paper in 1952 there were a total of 208 publications until 2016.
 A stunning 88% of all Zika papers on PubMed[[16]][29] were published in the last 11 months!